odin5on/sat-cdcl-solver/README.md

 To run our solver you only need to have python installed.
 We are using __Python 3.8.5__ and it should work with this and newer.
 We think it will work with older versions but we do not guarentee.

+You will need the [PrettyTable](https://pypi.org/project/prettytable/) library to run testall.py.
+Follow the link for installation guide.

 To run on a specific file run: ```python main.py <original | vsids> <path to file>```.
 The path to file should be a relative path.
 You can only indicate 'original' or 'vsids' as one of the solvers.
 If you type it wrong it will give an error and tell you to specify correctly  .
 For example if you are in the root directory of this repository you can run ```python main.py original project1-revised-tests/sat/block0.cnf```.